Skip to Content

 Water break in the Ergo carrier in the Blue Ridge Mountains at Grandfather Mountain, NC.

-With younger toddlers on shorter hikes, we found our regular ErgoBaby carrier was more than sufficient.
+With younger toddlers on shorter hikes, we found the least expensive standard ErgoBaby carrier was more than sufficient in backpack carry mode.
 For longer adventures, however, a structured hiking backpack is a must.
-My good friend and baby gear expert over at Lucie’s List has an excellent roundup of the best toddler hiking carriers and backpacks to help you make a smart selection.

 Hiking with Kids - Joshua Tree National Park in Baby Backpack